signicat/kube-prometheus-dashboards/README.md

 - Control the creation of individual dashboards using `grafana.defaultDashboardsDisabled.x`.

-# Detailed Usage and Vaveats
+# Detailed Usage and Caveats

 Installation of these dashboards requires the `grafana.sidecar.dashboards` configuration to be enabled and properly set up.